Welcome to Virality

-Virality is Dr. Tony D. Sampson’s research blog.
+Dr. Tony D. Sampson’s Research Blog

-Current research explores a wide range of digital media culture related interests, specializing in social media, virality (socio-digital contagion), marketing power, network cultures, pass-on-power, the convergence between experience (UX) design and marketing, assemblage and affect theory, critical human computer interaction (cHCI), digital activism and neuroculture (e.g. neuromarketing, neuroeconomics and neuroaesthetics).
+Tony is a critical theorist with an interest in philosophies of media technology, digital cultures, experience design, neurocultures and affect theory.
+Current research explores a wide range of digital media culture related interests grasped through an events (process), assemblage and affect theory frame.
+These interests are focused on social media platforms, virality (socio-digital contagion), marketing power, network cultures, pass-on-power, “fake” news, data voids, the convergence between experience (UX) design and marketing, critical human computer interaction (cHCI), digital activism and neuroculture (e.g. neuromarketing, neuroeconomics and neuroaesthetics).